ossf/scorecard-monitor/README.md

 - Easy to use with great customization
 - Easy to patch the scoring as the reports includes a direct link to [StepSecurity](https://app.stepsecurity.io)
-- Easy way to visualize the scorecard results with [The Scorecard Visualizer](https://ossf.github.io/scorecard-visualizer/#/projects/github.com/nodejs/node) or [deps.dev](https://deps.dev/project/github/nodejs%2Fnode)
+- Easy way to visualize results with [Scorecard Visualizer](https://ossf.github.io/scorecard-visualizer/#/projects/github.com/nodejs/node) or [deps.dev](https://deps.dev/project/github/nodejs%2Fnode)
 - Cutting-edge feature that effortlessly compares OpenSSF scorecards between previous and current commits with [The Scorecard Visualizer Comparator](https://ossf.github.io/scorecard-visualizer/#/projects/github.com/nodejs/node/compare/39a08ee8b8d3818677eb823cb566f36b1b1c4671/19fa9f1bc47b0666be0747583bea8cb3d8ad5eb1)
 - Discovery mode: list all the repos in one or many organizations that are already being tracked with [OpenSSF Scorecard](https://github.com/ossf/scorecard)
 - Reporting in Markdown with essential information (hash, date, score) and comparative against the prior score